BITSCTF 2024 - Writeups

 **Flag:** BITSCTF{sp4m_2_ph1sh_U}

-Reading the challenge, it seems that I have to analyze certain emails to find the flag.
-Looking through the AD1 image, two suspicious email files can be found in the Outlook directory located in Documents.
+Analyzing the AD1 image, two suspicious email files can be found in the Outlook directory located in Documents.

 1